Meaningful Music | Poetry

 I love finding new songs that take me on a journey inspired by their imagery, and my goal in writing music is to inspire the imagination of others, taking them to beautiful “imagination-land” places.

-In this post, let’s go over a few songs with imagery that inspire us to imagine different worlds.
+In this post, let’s go over a few poetic songs with imagery that inspire us to imagine different worlds.

 Songs With Imagery Using Shakespeare’s Lyrics And Images